qoherent/ria-hub-docs/docs/content/.Development/hacking-on-gitea.md

 ### Building the Logo

-The PNG and SVG versions of the Gitea logo are built from a single SVG source file `assets/logo.svg` using the `TAGS="gitea" make generate-images` target.
+The PNG and SVG versions of the RIA Hub logo are built from a single SVG source file `assets/logo.svg` using the `TAGS="gitea" make generate-images` target.
 To run it, Node.js and npm must be available.

 The same process can also be used to generate custom logo PNGs from a SVG source file by updating `assets/logo.svg` and running `make generate-images`.
 Omitting the `gitea` tag will update only the user-designated logo files.